tophvn/kuroblock/README.md

 ## Features

-- 🔒 Blocks all Wuthering Waves data receiver servers
+-  Blocks all Wuthering Waves data receiver servers
-- 💾 Creates automatic backup of hosts file
+-  Creates automatic backup of hosts file
-- ✅ Checks and reports status of each domain
+-  Checks and reports status of each domain
-- 🗑️ Removes duplicate entries
-- 🛡️ Requires administrator privileges for security
-- 🧹 Includes hosts file cleaner for FitGirl entries
-- 🌍 **NEW: Interactive menu with 3 options**

 ## Installation